Our site also has specific information about different disabilities as well as supporting your child with additional needs while learning from home.

 Early intervention services may provide training and education sessions for parents.

-You can also learn about specific disabilities and support organisations who can help:
+You can also learn about specific disabilities and support organisations that can help:

 Find general support for parents from:

 Strengthening Parent Support Program helps families of children with disabilities and developmental delays get together to share common experiences and concerns.

 Phone services for parents

 phone services for parents to get advice for different family issues.